Vector Search & RAG: A Practical Mental Model for Semantic and Conversational Search

 Basic concepts and mental models

-In order to understand Vector Search it is helpful first to understand searching at the type level and at the tool level and how they correlate to each other.
-The diagrams below help to map the definition of different searching types and tools and when to use what tool for each type.
+In order to understand Vector Search it is helpful first to understand searching at the type level and at the technique level and how they correlate to each other.
+The diagrams below help to map the definition of different searching types and techniques and when to use what technique for each type.
 Hopefully the diagram helps to make a faster connection without having to use a long description for each.

 Search Types